British man charged over mass stabbing attack on a train in England. Here’s what we know

 (CNN) — A man has been charged with 10 counts of attempted murder over a mass stabbing attack on a British train on Saturday evening that targeted passengers as they traveled through central England on their way to London.

-The attack left nine people in need of treatment for life-threatening injuries, one of whom was still fighting for his life in hospital on Sunday evening, after what the British Transport Police (BTP) declared a “major incident.”
+The attack left nine people in need of treatment for life-threatening injuries, one of whom is still fighting for his life in the hospital, after what the British Transport Police (BTP) declared a “major incident.”

 The man charged, Anthony Williams, 32, of Peterborough, was remanded in custody after appearing in court on Monday.
 While in court, he wasn’t asked to enter pleas and he said “no fixed abode” when he was asked about his address, according to the UK’s PA Media news agency.
 His next appearance in court is due to be on December 1.